 One person dead in southwest Calgary housefire

-CTV News Calgary has learned that a man in his 60s has died.
-Crews believe he was alone in the home at the time of the fire.
+The fire department says adjacent units in the townhouse complex were evacuated and searched.

-Firefighters were called to the home, located in a townhouse complex, around 4:20 p.m., and were met with black smoke and flames when they arrived.
+“There was no fire involvement and no smoke.
+There is a little bit of elevated carbon monoxide levels in those units and crews were able to ventilate, but no concerns of residents in those structures,” Gordon Fercho, a District Chief with the Calgary Fire Department, said in an interview.

 Within roughly 20 minutes, firefighters had the flames knocked down.
-They’re now monitoring hot spots.
+They’re continuing to monitor hot spots.

 -